 How might the local weather affect my daily life?

-The Russian winter is long (6 months) and can be extremely cold.
-People stay at home a lot and don’t socialize much.
+The Russian winter is long (six months) and can be extremely cold.
+People stay at home a lot and don’t socialise much.
 Summers are hot and dry; during this time, the locals go out of the city to their datchas (summerhouses) and the city is quiet.

 Is there anything else I should know about the overall character of your city or its people?